giuliamazza/grupponairobi/README.md

 We're looking for:
 - Web devs (HTML/CSS/JS or frameworks like React, Vue, etc.)
-- Designers (create new layouts or improve the Figma)
+- Designers (create new layouts or improve existing design)
 - UX people (think about how to make donation flow super smooth)
 - Animators, illustrators, writers — you name it!